Fishing with bobbers is a highly effective way of catching fish, but conventional fixed bobbers have their limitations.

-Slip bobbers are very versatile floats and are almost always a better choice than fixed bobber.
+Slip bobbers are very versatile floats and are almost always a better choice than fixed bobbers.
 As they can slide up and down your line, they can be fished at any given depth.
 So, fishing in deeper water would definitely call for a slip bobber.
-But slip bobbers are also a perfect fit for long distance casts and for trolling baits behind your boat.

-Keep reading this article, for the best tips and practical examples on when to use a slip bobber.
+Keep reading this article, for the best tips and practical examples of when to use a slip bobber.

 When Should You Fish With a Slip Bobber?